Costs & Financial Aid

 Course fees are charged on a per-credit basis and are the same for resident (Washington state) and non-resident students.
 In addition to these fees, students pay other required fees each quarter, including registration, U-PASS and technology fees.
 There may be additional costs for textbooks and other course materials.

 Fees are due by the third Friday of the quarter.
-The estimate below is based on 2018–2019 rates and is subject to change without notice.
+The estimatew below are based on 2019–2020 rates.

 |Cost per credit: